SCoRe: Submodular Combinatorial Representation Learning: Appendix

-\textbf{Class-Imbalanced Image Classification} : The SCoRe framework introduces two pathological imbalance settings - \textit{Longtail} and \textit{Step} in the CIFAR-10 benchmark.
-We create the \textbf{longtail distribution} by sampling random samples using an exponentially decaying function.
-The decay rate of the function is set to $1/10$ which results in the longtail subclass to have 600 samples while the abundant subclass has 6000 samples.
-The \textbf{step} function based imbalance setting explots the hierarchy already available in the dataset.
+\paragraph{CIFAR-10-LT and CIFAR-100-LT:} Following the discussion on the choices of datasets introduced by the OLTR~\cite{oltr} benchmark in \cref{sec:experiments} we vary the Imbalance Factors (IF) of an exponentially decaying function to sample the CIFAR-10 and CIFAR-100 datasets to create their respective long-tail counterparts.
+We vary the imbalance factors between 10, 50 and 100 to produce pathologically imbalanced datasets.
+The higher the value of IF, the larger is the number of tail classes a sample of which for IF=10 is depicted in \cref{fig:data_dist_cifar}.
+Additionally we introduce a \textbf{step} function based imbalance setting which exploits the hierarchy already available in CIFAR-10.
 The CIFAR-10 dataset can be broadly classified into \textit{animal} and \textit{automobile} classes.
-We use this information to subsample the \textit{animal} (chosen at random) class objects to create an imbalanced \textbf{step} data distribution.
+We use this information to subsample the \textit{animal} (chosen at random) class objects to create an imbalanced step data distribution.
 The distributions of the dataset is depicted in Figure \ref{fig:data_dist_cifar}.

-We train our models in stage 1 with a batch size of 512 (1024 after augmentations) with an initial learning rate of 0.4, trained for 1000 epochs with a cosine annealing scheduler.
+For contrasting against SoTA metric/contrastive learners in \cref{tab:imbal_clf}, we train our models by adopting the training strategy of \cite{supcon2020} and release the codebase at \url{https://github.com/amajee11us/SCoRe.git}.
+For stage 1 we train a ResNet-50 backbone with a batch size of 512 (1024 after augmentations) with an initial learning rate of 0.4, trained for 1000 epochs with a cosine annealing scheduler and a temperature for the combinatorial objectives to be 0.7.
 In stage 2 we freeze the backbone and use the output of the final pooling layer to train a linear classifier $Clf$ with a batch size of 512 and a constant learning rate of 0.8.

+Further, for contrasting against existing SoTA approaches in Long-Tail recognition as shown in \cref{tab:cifar_lt} for both CIFAR-10 and CIFAR-100 datasets, we introduce the objectives defined in \score\ into the existing frameworks of SoTA approaches like GLMC~\cite{glmc} and PaCo~\cite{paco}.
+For PaCo we replace its contrastive objective - MoCo~\cite{moco} with the combinatorial objectives in \score, while for GLMC we introduce our novel objectives to contrast between local and global features in the original architecture.

+\paragraph{ImageNet-LT}: Unlike CIFAR-10, ImageNet~\cite{imagenet} dataset presents a large scale image recognition benchmark.
+Similar to CIFAR-10 authors in \cite{oltr} subsample this dataset to introduce a pathological imbalance.
+In contrast to CIFAR-10 ImageNet contains 1000 classes and the longtail version ImageNet-LT contains severe imbalance with a maximum of 1280 and minimum of 5 instances for a particular class in the dataset\footnote{The dataset as been adapted from \url{https://liuziwei7.github.io/projects/LongTail.html}.}.